exasol/kafka-connector-extension/README.md

 [![Coveralls][coveralls-badge]][coveralls-link]
 [![GitHub Release][gh-release-badge]][gh-release-link]

-Exasol Kafka Extension provides UDF scripts that allow to access Apache Kafka and import data from Kafka topic into an Exasol table.
+Exasol Kafka Extension provides UDF scripts that allow accessing Apache Kafka and importing data from a Kafka topic into an Exasol table.

 ## Features